karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live restart test (expected failing) to pin bugs
+  - Added a test-only UI instance tag (UI#N) gated by STAN_TEST_UI_TAG=1 and a stricter live restart test that asserts:
+    - a single, persistent UI across restarts (exactly one UI tag across the entire run), and
+    - instructions persist while a script is running.
+  - The test is expected to FAIL with the current implementation (new UI on restart and instructions disappearing), matching user reports.
+This pins the behavior and will turn green when we reuse a single ProgressRenderer/LiveUI across restarts and keep the hint visible on every frame.

 - Live restart test hardening (bracketed header-only check)
   - Record the update index before emitting 'r' and assert at least one header-only frame appears strictly between that marker and the first post-restart row frame for this test.
-  - Keeps the bounded wait for the first [RUN] frame and the row-scoped assertions to avoid cross-suite noise.
-  - Retains Windows-safe teardown via rmDirWithRetries to mitigate EBUSY during temp directory removal.
+  - Keeps the bounded wait for the first [RUN] frame and the row-scoped assertions to avoid cross-suite noise.  - Retains Windows-safe teardown via rmDirWithRetries to mitigate EBUSY during temp directory removal.

 - Live restart test hardening
   - Targeted assertions to this suite’s script key to avoid cross‑suite log‑update noise (tests can run concurrently).